09 Sep DigCompSAT

 A self-assessment / self-reflection tool to:

-- Develop methodology and draft Item Bank and across all 21 competences of DigComp2.1
+- Developed methodology and draft Item Bank across all 21 competences of DigComp2.1.

-- Validate and refine item bank with panel of experts during validation workshop in Brussels
+- Validated and refined item bank with panel of experts during validation workshop in Brussels.

-- To make a first test on the initial item bank among 150 individuals in Ireland.
+- Made a first test on the initial item bank among 150 individuals in Ireland.

-- Carry out Psychometric and Statistical analysis (including Factor analysis) of results, refine item bank as necessary.
+- Carried out psychometric and statistical analysis (including factor analysis) of results and refined item bank as necessary.

-- To make a second test on the revised item bank among 400 individuals in Spain and Latvia (with localized languages) with same participant demographics.
+- Made a second test on the revised item bank among 400 individuals in Spain and Latvia (with localized languages) with same participant demographics.

-- Carry out statistical analysis of reliability of second pilot results and refine item bank again as necessary.
+- Carried out statistical analysis of reliability of second pilot results and refine item bank again as necessary.

-- Produce final report of methodology and item bank.
+- Produced final report of methodology and item bank (published during year 2020).